 Depending on how you treat them, thinly sliced chicken breasts can be a heart-healthy source of protein or a real workout for your jaw.
 Chicken's lean white meat demands a deft touch to avoid the dreaded rubbery chicken syndrome.
-The good news: skinless chicken breasts contain little fat; 3 ounces, or half of a baked skinless chicken breast, has 142 calories and almost 27 grams of protein.
+The good news: skinless chicken breasts contain little fat; a 100 g. portion of baked skinless chicken breast has 293 calories and almost 16 g of protein.
 The bad news: fat provides flavor and moisture to meats, so you must provide both in the preparation and cooking process.

 Preheat your oven to 400 degrees Fahrenheit.